pmahsky/FloatingActionMenuAndroid/README.md

 # FloatingActionMenuAndroid
 Floating Action Menu for Android
 This project is inspired from Gmail like Floating Action Menu in Android App.
 Tested it on both Lollipop and Pre lollipop with Android Support Library.
+Also tested the new ConstraintLayout, Data Binding, and  Cursive Font-Family.
+The Font-Family attribute works only for API level 26 and above.